dumlutimuralp/antrea-packet-walks/part_b/README.md

 **Note :** NXM_NX_REG5 register is used to cache the conjunction id which is mapped to the egress Network Policy Rule in Antrea agent and also then written back to the Antrea custom resource definition in Kubernetes API for another feature of Antrea called "traceflow".
 More info on it can be found [here](https://github.com/vmware-tanzu/antrea/blob/master/docs/traceflow-guide.md).

-**The current flow (which is from frontend pod IP to backend1 pod IP on protocol TCP 80) matches conjunction 1 (defined in tenth flow entry) and it will be handed over to Table 70.
+**The current flow, which is from frontend pod IP to backend1 pod IP on protocol TCP 80, matches conjunction 1 (defined in tenth flow entry) and it will be handed over to Table 70.
 So next stop is Table 70. (explained in Section 5.7)**

 For reference, remaining flow entries are explained below :